 Puff Puff Recipe Variations

 I have seen quite a few different versions of this.
-You can make some coconut Puff Puff, a cinnamon version, a chocolate version, a cinnamon, banana or fruit version and even savoury Puff Puff with spices and green.
+You can make some Coconut Puff Puff, Cinnamon Puff Puff, a chocolate version, a banana or fruit version and even savoury Puff Puff with spices and greens.
 Basically, if you like it, you can put it in the batter and you are good to go.

 African flavours – is the spot on my blog where I share traditional Sierra Leonean recipes, African recipes and African fusion recipes.